fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 We create a copy of the note which importance has changed with the syntax [familiar from part 2](/en/part2/altering_data_in_server#changing-the-importance-of-notes), and replace the state with a new state containing all the notes which have not changed and the copy of the changed note <i>changedNote</i>.

 Let's recap what goes on in the code.
-First we search for the note object, whichs importance we want to change:
+First, we search for a specific note object, the importance of which we want to change:

 ```js
 const noteToChange = state.find(n => n.id === id)